ianunruh/go-ayalog/README.md

 Go library for parsing logs from [Aya](https://aya-rs.dev/) eBPF programs.

-This library has no external dependencies.
+This library has no external build dependencies.

+This library has been tested with logs emitted from an eBPF program using [aya-ebpf-log v0.1.0](https://crates.io/crates/aya-log-ebpf/0.1.0).

 ## Getting started